minhkhang1008/AIO_English_Search/README.md

       + 4 presets switchable phrases.com api (each having 100 daily Quota)
 - Grammar.com api call to check for any Grammatically mistake in a sentence
       + It uses the same api key as Phrases.com
+- For best long-text looking, I made the input field to be able to extend itself.
+Now, you can paste any significantly long text but still maintaining the ability of editing it.

 # Fix bug
 - Slowness of suggestion function is fixed, you will no more experience lagging in the website